 Do you want to help your community be its best?
 Discover our social work and human services courses, where making a difference is at the heart of your study.

-Plus, we’ve been working with community organisations to develop a dedicated postgraduate course on the topic of community leadership and resilience.
-It’s new, it’s flexible and it’s coming in 2020.
-Stay up to date and get all the latest news on our course that will help you help your community.
+Plus, we’ve worked with community organisations to develop a dedicated postgraduate course on the topic of community leadership and resilience.